Table of Contents

 8. Schlage BE365 V CAM 619 Camelot Keypad Deadbolt

-Designed for those who love elegance and have more traditional taste, the Schlage Camelot Keypad Deadbolt combines security, function, and timeless style to make it one of the best security door locks for homes big and small.
+Designed for those who love elegance and have more traditional taste, the Schlage Camelot Keypad Deadbolt combines function, and timeless style to make it one of the best for homes big and small.

 Like other Schlage bump-proof locks, it’s incredibly popular for several reasons.
 First of all, it looks great and has a beautiful satin nickel finish.
 It also provides homeowners with the best of both worlds: a keypad and a keyhole option.
 The Turn-Lock feature is another nice touch.